 On its own, AdWords is a fantastic marketing tool to drive relevant traffic to your website.
 It allows you to choose which keywords are most important to your marketing objectives and letting you bid what you want in order to bring people in.

 On the other side of the coin, Analytics is a fantastic tool for shining a light on your traffic and how users behave on your website.
 It allows you to see important metrics which you can compare and contrast to better understand who your customers are.

 Now imagine what you can achieve when you link them together!

-Imagine what you can achieve when you link them together?!
-In this article, I will share some insights into best practices and what exactly you can achieve when you connect Analytics to AdWords.
+In this article, I will share some insights into best practices for both tools and what exactly you can achieve when you connect Analytics to AdWords.
 Linking up your AdWords to Analytics is very easy and can maximise not only your AdWords traffic, but also your website performance.

 Setting up goals in Analytics is one of the first and most important steps to success in a digital marketing campaign.
 Analytics allows you to set up all kinds of goals very quickly and easily.